-The power of platforms: transforming businesses through digital marketplaces and enhanced customer experience
+The power of platforms: Transforming businesses through digital marketplaces and enhanced customer experience

-By Annie Turner, Independent Content Consultant
+Independent Content Consultant

 The platform-based business model is the most successful yet at bringing unlimited numbers of parties together who want to interact and transact.
 Platform pioneers such as Amazon, Apple, Google, Meta (formerly Facebook), Netflix, TikTok, Twitter and Uber and are among the world’s best known, largest and most profitable companies.
 The great thing is that platform models can be adopted by any ordinary company, of any size, in any sector, without big upfront outlay, especially if firms work with an experienced partner to digitalize.